ScottGlenn2/vole/vole-portal/src/main/resources/static/plugins/bootstrap-fileinput/.github/CONTRIBUTING.md

 submitted code, or know of a better way to do something, do not hesitate to make a comment on the pull request.

-### Reviving old tickets
+### Reviving old stations

-If you come across tickets which have not been updated for a while, you are encouraged to revive them.
+If you come across stations which have not been updated for a while, you are encouraged to revive them.
 While this can be as simple as saying `:+1:`, it is best if you can include more information on the issue.
-Common bugs and feature requests are more likely to be fixed, whether it is by the community or the developers, so keeping tickets up to date is encouraged.
+Common bugs and feature requests are more likely to be fixed, whether it is by the community or the developers, so keeping stations up to date is encouraged.

 Licensing
 ---------